shervinsahba/sahba-phd/content/posts/20220901-personal-website.md

 # Theming

-The theming is based off the lovely [monochrome theme](go.io/themes/hugo-theme-monochrome/) by You-Kai Zheng, and I've added some of my own CSS, icons, and shortcodes.
+The theming is based off the lovely [monochrome theme by kaiiiz](https://kaiiiz.github.io/hugo-theme-monochrome/), and I've added some of my own CSS, icons, and shortcodes.
 Icon glyphs have been taken from [feathericons](https://feathericons.com/) and [academicons](https://github.com/jpswalsh/academicons).
 I'm more used to Nerd Fonts glyphs, which I use extensively on my Linux theming, so I might switch to those in the future.

 # Source code